Zarxrax/AnimeSceneLabel/README.md

 <br>It generates a thumbnail from each scene of the video, uses DeepDanbooru to generate tags for the contents of each thumbnail, and outputs to a .csv file.

 ## Requirements
-`python (version 3.7 is probably the minimum version supported)`
+`Python` (version 3.7 is probably the minimum version supported)

-Install requirements by this command:
+Install requirements by downloading the requirements.txt file and running this command:
 <br>`pip install -r requirements.txt`

 ## Usage
+Download the animescenelabel.py file and run it as follows:
-`python animescenelabel.py input -o output_folder -k`
+<br>`python animescenelabel.py input -o output_folder -k`

 ```
 positional arguments:
   input              a video file or a folder containing video files

 options:
-  -h, --help         show this help message and exit
   -o, --output       specify a directory to save outputs to
   -k, --keep-thumbs  keep generated thumbnails in a folder named after each video file
   ```